Daryl3260/learngit/readme.txt

-change from a new branch dev hard and slow. change from feature1 again adding more code from feature1 after the first push adding more code frome feature1 again still
+change from a new branch dev hard and slow. change from feature1 again adding more code from feature1 after the first push adding more from feature1 again still here is from local feature